clane9/columnformers/README.md

 We think the architecture is interesting because of two key properties:

 - **Topography**.
-By untying weights and embedding the columns spatially, the model has the potential to learn topographic functional specialization, as seen in the primate ventral visual stream [1-3].
+By untying weights and embedding the columns spatially, the model has the potential to learn topographic functional specialization, as seen in the primate ventral visual stream.

 - **Recurrence**.
 Most popular neural network architectures, including the transformer, are purely feedforward.
 By recursively unrolling the sheet, the columns of our model can communicate in any direction: feedforward, feedback, lateral, etc.